Kitware/CMake/Help/command/discover_tests.rst

   replacement strings and may reference capture groups from ``DISCOVERY_MATCH``.

+  .. versionchanged:: 4.5
+    If the properties make the discovered tests part of a test fixture, and they do not set :prop_test:`FIXTURE_REPEAT_MODE`, policy :policy:`CMP0224` determines the behavior when the :ctest-option:`--repeat` option is used.

 CTest executes the discovery step to obtain the list of tests and then runs each discovered test using the command-line produced by ``COMMAND`` together with ``TEST_ARGS``.
 The pass/fail behavior of each discovered test follows